 Like its Scandinavian cousins, the Faroe Islands are not exactly a cheap place to go to.
 But there are ways to get around this, and ultimately it’s very backpacker friendly.

 But don’t give up yet because there’s a saving grace; camping.
-If you bring a tents, almost the whole place becomes an amazing cost-free, tourist-free stomping ground.
+If you bring a tent, almost the whole place becomes an amazing cost-free, tourist-free stomping ground.

 Most of the Faroe Islands are empty.
 Seriously – it’s just grass, waterfalls and sheep and it’s gorgeous.
 If you get caught out in the middle of nowhere at night very few people will have an issue with you setting up camp (not that you’ll see anyone anyway); the spirit of adventure runs high in these modest people!